JustinSDK/MazeSCAD/docs/random_maze_ring_generator.md

 This thing is based on [Random maze cylinder generator](http://www.thingiverse.com/thing:1229429).
 You may use MakerBot Customizer to generate the ring directly if you are not familiar with 3D modeling.

-You may change the following parameters to generate a maze container, a different maze every time.
+You may change the following parameters to generate a maze ring, a different maze every time.

 - `wall_height`
 - `wall_thickness`